seblegall/blog/content/post/organization/shipping-fast-and-maintaining-high-code-quality.md

 **Small changes**, which are the kind of evolutions we do either by convictions or other teams' requirements.
 It could be the marketing team, the legal & privacy teams, the security team, etc.

-From a technical point of view, *quick experiments* are generally considered throwable.
+From a technical point of view, *quick experiments* are generally considered disposable.
 In this area of work, we assume doing quick and dirty stuff.
 But only because we know that, if an experiment leads to identifying a good opportunity, we will build the feature from scratch anyway.
 All other project types are expected to be built on high-quality standards.

 #### The communities keep the code clean

-However, with time comes technical dept. And it's ok.
+However, with time comes technical debt.
+And it's ok.
 Whatever quality standards you rely on, they are likely to evolve.
 At some point, the code you wrote 2 years ago won't match your current quality standards and best practices.
-Tech dept doesn’t necessarily come from wrong practices or quick and dirty developments.
+Tech debt doesn’t necessarily come from wrong practices or quick and dirty developments.
 Practices and languages evolve.
 We call it technical debt as if it was something you can pay one shot and go away.
-But, to me, the technical dept is more like a rent you need to pay periodically.
+But, to me, the technical debt is more like a rent you need to pay periodically.

 This is why we have tech communities.

-**The communitues goals are to make people share their practices, their ideas, and their readings but also to work on technical projects, mostly refactoring.** Communities are accountable for the quality of the code base they own.
+**The communities goals are to make people share their practices, their ideas, and their readings but also to work on technical projects, mostly refactoring.** Communities are accountable for the quality of the code base they own.
 They are expected to challenge the guidelines and practices, but also to bring new ideas to the table as well as adopt new technologies.

 To guarantee the best collaboration on tech topics, we organize what we call *Community Days* every two weeks (every sprint).
 These are full days where engineers take time to share and work together on technical topics.
 The tech leads are expected to set the pace of the day with sharing sessions, workshops, and hands-on dedicated time over the day.